 Based on this information, does Loras College seem like a good fit?
 Remember, a school that is perfect for one person may be a terrible fit for someone else!
 So ask yourself: Is Loras College a good school for you?

 If Loras College seems like a school you want to apply to, click the heart button to save it to your college list.

 Click below to find out more about the admissions requirements and deadlines, student life, academics, majors and more.

 Then use the college admissions predictor to take a data science look at your chances of getting into some of the most popular schools in the U.S.

 Loras College is located in the suburban setting of Dubuque, Iowa.

-If you want to see Loras College for yourself, plan a visit.
+If you are interested in seeing Loras College for yourself, plan a visit.
 The best way to reach campus is to take Highway 20 to Dubuque, or book a flight to the nearest airport, Dubuque Regional.